jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/optimization.md

 I talked about sequences of operations that perform a single logical operation.

-I will call a sequence of operation that perform a single logical operation a logical operation.
-The multitude of assembly equivalents I will call logical operation variations.
+I might call a sequence of operation that perform a single logical operation a logical operation.
+The multitude of assembly equivalents I might call logical operation variations.

 -----